 Editorial teams sometimes invite guest curators or trend forecasters to provide unique perspectives.
 This focus gives you actionable insights and helps you identify which styles and techniques are gaining influence in the design world.

-Typography and Typefaces
+Typography magazines and type coverage

 Typography is a major topic in most graphic design magazines, with detailed coverage of both current typeface releases and historical classics.
 Articles may compare font families, explain best practices for legibility, or highlight unique uses of custom letterforms in projects.